-“What you’re about to see [is that] Stephen Moser is alive and well,” asserted Roberts, as he introduced Moser’s eight year absence from the runway with “Made in Heaven”.
-As Moser’s close confidant, Hypersonic Radio On-Air Personality Jacki OH, strutted down the wooden runway: her bleach blonde pixie cut hair accessorizing a cocktail dress and sheer coat pairing, elements of the Austin Chronicle famed fashion columnist’s own style and persona was equally apparent in every piece, but only a shell of what it really is –
+“What you’re about to see [is that] Stephen Moser is alive and well,” asserted Roberts, as he introduced Moser’s eight year absence from the runway with “Made in Heaven.”
+As Moser’s close confidant, Hypersonic Radio On-Air Personality Jacki OH, strutted down the wooden runway: her bleach blonde pixie cut hair accessorizing a cocktail dress and sheer coat pairing, elements of the Austin Chronicle famed fashion columnist’s own style and persona was equally apparent in every piece.

-At 3:45 in the afternoon the next day, Moser has awakened from the self-doubt that has continuously plagued his design career spanning over 40 years.
+The next afternoon, Moser was awakened from the self-doubt that has continuously plagued his design career spanning over 40 years.
 “They all believed in me so hard, and I didn’t,” he said, reminiscent of his supporters from family, friends, acquaintances and “people who knew me, but I didn’t know them.”

-“I was the finale, so I had to design a finale”, described Moser — of previewing of his Fall/Winter 2012/13 collection, accessorized by fellow unconventional mind, Kristin Bunyard of Ossuaria Jewlery.
+“I was the finale, so I had to design a finale,” Moser said of previewing of his Fall/Winter 2012/13 collection, accessorized by fellow unconventional mind, Kristin Bunyard of Ossuaria Jewlery.

-Yet the aftermath is something that is still overwhelming for the man who has spent 13 years of his life documenting what happens, After A Fashion “I don’t get it sometimes; I don’t understand it, but I love it,” he said, of the clapping and screaming heard through the walls at Haven on Friday night.
+Yet the aftermath is something that is still overwhelming for the man who has spent 13 years of his life documenting what happens in his column After A Fashion.
+“I don’t get it sometimes; I don’t understand it, but I love it,” he said, of the clapping and screaming heard through the walls at Haven on Friday night.
 “It keeps me going.”

 Through it all, Moser fondly remembers his mother quoting Freud, stating that there are only two things to do in life: “to love and to work.”